The sleek and stylish Sonos Arc is a superb soundbar if your goal is to immerse yourself in your favorite movies, music, and video games.

 Soundbars often go on sale during shopping events such as Prime Day, Black Friday, and the winter holiday and gift-giving season.
 However, you can certainly find good deals at other times of the year as well.
 Generally speaking, expect to pay between $50 for an entry-level budget soundbar and over $800 for a top-shelf item.

-Mid-range: In the $100 to $200 price range, you will find what we consider to be the best values in soundbars.
-Soundbars in this mid-range have wireless subwoofers, include key connectivity options like Bluetooth, and have enough power to fill a room with great sound without rattling the windows.
+In the $100 to $200 price range, you will find what we consider to be the best values in soundbars.
+In this mid-range, soundbars have wireless subwoofers, include key connectivity options like Bluetooth, and have enough power to fill a room with great sound without rattling the windows.
 If you are on a quest for a soundbar to be used in a shared space, or if you simply want a soundbar that has longevity on its side, this middle range is the price range to focus on.
 If you are looking for the absolute best audio quality in soundbars, however, you will need to climb one more step on the pricing ladder.

 Soundbar surround sound is generally better with an eARC (enhanced audio return channel) than it is with a regular ARC.
 Because eARC has greater bandwidth, you get more data and therefore enjoy more cinematic sound quality.
 Note: you will need a high-speed cable with Ethernet to make the most of a soundbar with eARC.